-In the JPDA framework, $N_{t}$ targets are known to exist a priori, detected with probability $P_{d}$ by a single sensor; the number of clutter detections is Poisson-distributed with mean $\lambda_{c}\cdot V$, where $\lambda_{c}$ is the clutter spatial density and $V$ is the volume of the surveillance region; the location of each clutter detection is independently distributed according to a spatial density $\eta_{c}(\mathrm{y})$; and the likelihood function of the $j$th measurement being originated from the $i$th detected target is $p(\mathrm{y}_{k,j}|\mathrm{x}_{k,i})$.
-Denoting the joint multi-target state as $\mathrm{x}_{k,1:N_{t}}$ and the joint observation as $\mathrm{y}_{k,1:N_{m}},$ the joint likelihood can be either obtained by the filter of Blom \& Bloem \citep{Blom2006} or in a formulation equivalent to the coupled JPDA as
+In the JPDA framework, $N_{t}$ targets are known to exist a priori, detected with probability $P_{d}$ by a single sensor; the number of clutter detections is Poisson-distributed with mean $\lambda_{c}\cdot V$, where $\lambda_{c}$ is the clutter spatial density and $V$ is the surveillance region's volume; the location of each clutter detection is independently distributed according to a spatial density $\eta_{c}(\mathrm{y})$; and the likelihood function of the $j$th measurement being originated from the $i$th detected target is $p(\mathrm{y}_{k,j}|\mathrm{x}_{k,i})$.
+Denoting the joint multi-target state as $\mathrm{x}_{k,1:N_{t}}$ and the joint observation as $\mathrm{y}_{k,1:N_{m}},$ the joint likelihood can be either obtained as in \citep{Blom2006} or by a formulation equivalent to the Coupled JPDA as

 The joint state vector $\mathrm{x}_{k,1:N_{t}}=(p_{1},\dots,p_{N_{t}},v_{1},\dots,v_{N_{t}})_{k}^{T}$ is composed of position and velocity of all vehicles in the convoy, and the joint observation $\mathrm{y}_{k,1:N_{m}}=(\mathrm{y_{1},\dots,\mathrm{y}}_{N_{m}})_{k}^{T}$ contains position measurements of all targets and possible false alarms obtained at a given time instant $k$.